mimzeeee/MZFirstEverRep/README.md

 # MZFirstEverRep
-Mim's First Repository to learn about GitHub
-This readme doesn't have any useful information in it yet.
+Mim's updated First Repository to learn about GitHub This readme doesn't have any useful information in it yet.
 Perhaps someday it will.

+aa new thing